 Sometimes public transport just isn’t suitable for the journey people need to make – a car or van is necessary.
 Car clubs give you access to a vehicle without the costs and hassles that come with actually owning it.

 Rather than owning your own car, car rental services area a great way to get access to a car just when you need it.
-Low emission City Car Club
+Low emission Enterprise Car Club

 vehicles are available 24 hours a day, 7 days a week and can be booked by the hour, day or as long as you want.

 Vehicles are located in reserved on-street parking bays across Cardiff and can be booked online or by phone.
-Membership gives you access to all low-emission City Car Club vehicles in Cardiff
+Membership gives you access to all low-emission Enterprise Car Club vehicles in Cardiff,

 as well as over 1400 vehicles across the UK.
 There are a number of vehicles located in and around the Cathays Park Campus so you won't have to go far to find one.
 Different memberships plans are available including the "Under 22" plan for young drivers.

 for more information on Sustainability at Cardiff University.